-If the Outsourcing Officer identifies shortcomings, he/she must promptly notify the Management Board, the risk manager, and the Legal & Compliance department.
+If the Outsourcing Officer identifies shortcomings, he/she must promptly notify the Management Board, the risk manager, and Legal & Compliance.
 In the event that the service provider for important outsourced tasks delivers inadequate services, the Outsourcing Officer must take prompt measures described as "exit procedure" in the internal Outsourcing policy.
 Inadequacies that make it necessary to start the exit procedure include non-compliance with internal policies or instructions of FWU Life Austria.